BACHYY/Text-based-adventure-game/README.md

-# “Choose-your-own-adventure” game that allows users to build text-based worlds & scenarios
+# Read the attached checkpoints to understand project details.